DUNE/ndlar_39Ar_reco/README.md

 - `config` folder: contains `json` files that have channel-by-channel v_ref and v_cm settings for the detector
 - `detector_properties` folder: contains `yaml` files that have charge and light geometry parameters
 - `disabled_channels` folder: contains `npz` files of channels to exclude in the reconstruction (e.g. noisy channels).
 Contains 1D arrays of keys (pixel unique id) and values
-- `layout` folder: detector-specific pickle-formatted pixel layout files (made from `yaml` files with `larpix readout parser`, https://github.com/YifanC/larpix_readout_parser)
+- `layout` folder: detector-specific pixel layout yamls
 - `pedestal` folder: contains `json` files with channel-by-channel pixel pedestal values

 ### Analysis examples